imaneelarabi/SocialMeeting/Readme.txt

-Please run the application and open you server on localhost:8989
+open you server on localhost:8989 and have mongodb installed